Planetary boundaries: Boundaries related to agriculture and food consumption

 Human activities related to agriculture and nutrition globally contribute to the transgression of four out of nine planetary boundaries.
 Surplus nutrient flows (N, P) into aquatic and terrestrial ecosystems are of highest importance, followed by excessive land-system change and biodiversity loss.
 Whereas in the case of biodiversity loss, P cycle and land-system change, the transgression is in the zone of uncertainty—indicating an increasing risk (yellow circle in the figure), the N boundary related to agriculture is more than 200% transgressed—indicating a high risk (red marked circle in the figure).
 Here, nutrition includes food processing and trade as well as food consumption (preparation of food in households and gastronomy).
 Consumption-related environmental impacts are not quantified at the global level for the planetary boundaries of freshwater use, atmospheric aerosol loading (air pollution) and stratospheric ozone depletion.

 Individual and collective allowances

-Broadly described proposed solution-approaches based on a general a framework of ecological limits include (transferable) personal carbon allowances and "legislated" national greenhouse gas emissions limits.
+Approaches based on a general framework of ecological limits include (transferable) personal carbon allowances and "legislated" national greenhouse gas emissions limits.
 Consumers would have freedom in their (informed) choice within (the collective) boundaries.